stelcodes/nuzzle/README.md

 Want to read some code already?
 Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build my personal developer blog deployed at [stel.codes](https://stel.codes).

 ## Nuzzle's API
-All of Nuzzle's functionality is conveniently wrapped up with just three functions in the `codes.stel.nuzzle.api` namespace:
+All of Nuzzle's functionality is conveniently wrapped up with just three functions in the `nuzzle.api` namespace:
 - `export`: Exports the static site to disk.
 - `start-server`: Starts a web server (http-kit) for a live preview the website, building each webpage from scratch upon each request.
 - `realize`: Helper function for visualizing your site data after Nuzzle's transformations.